 We provide many levels of service for your total eyecare needs.
 Whether you have diabetes and need to be followed closely for diabetic retinopathy or whether you just have a little trouble seeing to read the newspaper, we can provide you with outstanding service.
-Maybe you just need to have a prescription filled from another office... we will be glad to help you with that as well.
 Your extraordinary satisfaction is a priority.

 Welding Flash Burns